 Then ask, would our current modules hide these changes?
 How easy is it to isolate those changes?

-If you’re making changes in code that’s spread too thin, ask yourself: “Can we collapse this unnecessarily spread-out decomposition?
+If you’re making code changes that are spread too thin, ask yourself: “Can we collapse this unnecessarily spread-out decomposition?
 What’s the name of this code smell?”
-Then look up refactoring moves that will lead to simpler design.
+Then look up refactoring moves that will lead to a simpler design.

 What we all need to learn is how to write code that “responds to change.”
 To me, that’s the heart of the SRP.

-What are some examples of types of changes you’ve had to make to your code?
+What are some examples of changes you’ve had to make to your code, whether business, technological or something else?
 Please share in the comments below!
 Real-life examples will help us all improve our SRP.